eddiechu/Terminal-SIEM/README.md

 <br />

 ## **Cheat Sheet**
-Start from here, then go to more adaptable and advanced with the help of your Gen AI buddies
+Begin with these foundational resources, then advance to more sophisticated implementations with assistance from Gen AI tools:

 Cheat Sheet - [Log Collection](Terminal%20SIEM%20-%20Cheat%20Sheet%20-%201.%20Log%20Collection.md)